Last updated on October 24th, 2023 at 20:49

 Always double-check the freshness of your beans and ensure that they are dark roast coffee beans.
 Brewing espresso coffee needs fresh dark roasted beans.

 The dark roast and the fresh coffee oils ensure that your coffee tastes great, and you get a great, rich thick crema on top.
-You’ll enjoy the deep taste from a darker roast and the acidic taste.
+You’ll enjoy the deep taste of a darker roast and the acidic taste.

 Step 2: Use The Correct Setting On Your Burr Grinder